ircdocs/modern-irc/impl.md

 <!--
 - trailing params being separated from normal params.
+- server-time and unexpected tags (re: the lots of software that has broken after enabling server-time and getting authenticate, cap, etc lines with tags on 'em)
 - nuh length and privmsg truncation.
 - **ERR_NOMOTD** also being valid as the final numeric after connection reg.
 - So You Want To Deal With The F*cking Encoding Mess? (or: Just Use UTF-8).